-We encourage children to be proactive in their learning by helping them to understand what they are good at and what they can do to get better.
-We promote a 'can-do' culture, and teach children that making mistakes can help us learn.
+We encourage children to be pro-active in their learning by helping them to understand what they are good at and what they can do to get better.
+We promote a 'can-do' culture, and teach children that making mistakes is a natural part of the learning process.